ShishirPatil/gorilla/README.md

   - The `data` folder contains all the evaluation APIs `(APIBench)` and the community contributed APIs.
   - The `eval` folder contains all our evaluation code as well as the Gorilla outputs.
-  - <span style="color:hr">[Coming Soon!]</span>  The `inference` folder contains all the inference code associated with running Gorilla locally.
+  - The `inference` folder contains all the inference code for running Gorilla locally.
   - <span style="color:hr">[Coming Soon!]</span>  The `train` folder contains all the training code associated with Gorilla finetuning.

 For our dataset collections, all the 1640 API documentation is in `data/api`.
 We also include the `APIBench` dataset created by self-instruct in `data/apibench`.
 For evaluation, we convert this into a LLM-friendly chat format, and the questions are in `eval/eval-data/questions`, and the corresponding responces are in `eval/eval-data/responses`.
 We have also included the evaluation scripts are in `eval/eval-scripts`.
 This would be entirely sufficient to train Gorilla yourself, and reproduce our results.
 Please see [evaluation](https://github.com/ShishirPatil/gorilla/tree/main/eval) for the details on how to use our evaluation pipeline.

-Additionally, to make it more accessible, we will also release the model weights soon, and a hosted Gorilla chat completion API!
-Eitherways, if you run into any issues please feel free to reach out to us either through Discord or email or raise a Github issue.
+Additionally, to make it more accessible, we have also released the model weights `gorilla-7b-hf-v0` that lets you invoke over 925 HuggingFace APIs.
+We will release TorchHub, TensorFlow, all three combined with generic chat capability and community contributed APIs as soon as we can scale infrastructure.
+You can run it locally from isntructions in the `inference/` sub-directory, or we also provide a hosted Gorilla chat completion API!
+If you have any suggestions, or if you run into any issues please feel free to reach out to us either through Discord or email or raise a Github issue.

 ```
 gorilla